Universal geometrical link invariants: Introduction

-Coloured Jones polynomials come from the semi-simple representation theory of the quantum group $U_q(sl(2))$, where to each $l$-component link and a set of colours $N_1,...,N_l \in \N\setminus \{0,1\}$ they associate a one-variable polynomial $J_{N_1,...,N_l}(L)$.
-Dually, for a level $\cN \in \N$ ($\cN\geq 2$), the quantum group at the root of unity $\xi_N=e^{\frac{2 \pi i}{2\cN}}$ gives non-semisimple quantum link invariants, in $l$ variables, called coloured Alexander polynomials (or ADO \cite{ADO}) $\Phi^{\cN}(L)(x_1,...,x_l)$.
-One motivation for studying such versions for the link case is the fact that these invariants allow the construction of invariants for 3-manifolds.
-Thus, coloured Jones polynomials with colours all bounded by $\cN$ yield the Witten-Reshetikhin-Turaev invariant $WRT_{\cN}(M)$.
-Dually, ADO polynomials yield the Costantino-Geer-Patureau invariant $CGP_{\cN}(M)$.
-These are powerful invariants that recover the Reidemeister torsion and detect lens spaces (\cite{CGP14},\cite{BCGP}).
-A 3-dimensional topological description and categorification for the WRT and CGP invariants are major problems in quantum topology.
+Coloured Jones polynomials come from the semi-simple representation theory of $U_q(sl(2))$, and they associate to a $l$-component link together with $l$ colours $N_1,...,N_l \in \N$ a one-variable polynomial $J_{N_1,...,N_l}(L)$.
+Dually, for $\cN \in \N$ the quantum group at the root of unity $\xi_N=e^{\frac{2 \pi i}{2\cN}}$ gives non-semisimple link invariants, in $l$ variables, called coloured Alexander polynomials $\Phi^{\cN}(L)$ (or ADO \cite{ADO}).
+These coloured link invariants allow the construction of 3-manifold invariants: the Witten-Reshetikhin-Turaev invariant ($WRT_{\cN}(M)$) and the Costantino-Geer-Patureau invariant ($CGP_{\cN}(M)$).
+These are powerful invariants that recover the Reidemeister torsion and detect lens spaces (\cite{W}, \cite{CGP14}, \cite{BCGP}).
+A 3-dimensional topological description and categorification for $WRT$ and $CGP$ invariants are major problems in quantum topology.
+As discussed, from representation theory's perspective, the story for asymptotics of quantum link invariants is different to the knot case.
+Habiro's invariant is defined for the first sequence of semi-simple knot invariants.
+The existence of a universal invariant remained an {\bf \em open problem for the case of links} in both semi-simple and non semi-simple setting.